greatlord/SolrClient/README.md

  - calling on solr url http://localhost:8393/solr/corename/schema

 * SchemaFields()
   - calling on solr url http://localhost:8393/solr/corename/schema/fields

 * SchemaFieldsAsync()
   - calling on solr url http://localhost:8393/solr/corename/schema/fields

 ## Ado.net support ?
 Some basic support exists for zookeeper with solr.
-Solr SQL interface are only activated if you got zookeeper setup ado.net for solr http/https sql interface will check with normal post if zkConnected == false it false it will throw NotSuppreted
+Solr SQL interface are only activated if you got zookeeper setup ado.net for solr http/https sql interface will check with normal post if zkConnected == false it false it will throw NotSuppreted.

 ### SolrHTTPConnection
 #### string and vars